SQFlite to manage a database with SQLite in Flutter

 }

-To obtain a list of all the records, the function called query() is used, in which the name of the table is indicated; this function returns a list of maps, which is converted to a list of objects, using the List.generate() function, in which each of the records returned in a map is iterated and converted to an object:
+To get a list of all records, the function named query() is used, indicating the name of the table; this function returns a list of maps, which is converted to a list of objects using the List.generate() function, iterating through each of the records returned in a map and converting them to an object:

 lib\helpers\db_helper.dart